nucleardreamer/cookbook/src/deserts.md

 2. Stir while cooking in a double boiler until thick.
 Cool and add vanilla.
 3. Optional: add chopped nuts or 1 tablespoon rum, sherry, etc.

-## Bread Pudding (Aunt Eleanor)

-- 3 slices white bread, buttered and cubed
-- 3/4 cup brown sugar
-- 2/3 cup raisins or currants
-- 3 eggs
-- 2 1/2 cups milk
-- 2 teaspoons vanilla

-Instructions:
-1. Put sugar in the top portion of a double boiler.
-2. Sprinkle raisins on top of sugar, then bread cubes.
-3. Beat eggs in a bowl and add milk and vanilla.
-4. Pour over all.
-Bring water in the bottom of the double boiler to a simmer.
-5. Cover with lid and cook for 1 hour.
-DO NOT PEEK!

 ## Hot Milk Sponge Cake

 Favorite of my father, made by my grandmother Phillips